Amitmasram/Threads_Clone/README.md

-Here's a revised and more organized version of the README file for your "Threads" clone using Flutter and Supabase:

 ---

-# 🧵 Threads Clone - Flutter & Supabase
+# 📱 Threads Clone - Flutter & Supabase

 A modern, feature-rich clone of the "Threads" app built using **Flutter** and **Supabase**.
 This project demonstrates how to build a real-time social media platform using Flutter for the front end and Supabase as the backend.